intel/intel-device-plugins-for-kubernetes/cmd/gpu_plugin/README.md

     $ make intel-opencl-icd
     ```

     Tag and push the `intel-opencl-icd` image to a repository available in the cluster.
-And modify the `intelgpu-job.yaml`'s image location accordingly:
+Then modify the `intelgpu-job.yaml`'s image location accordingly:

     ```bash
     $ docker tag intel/intel-opencl-icd:devel <repository>/intel/intel-opencl-icd:latest
     $ docker push <repository>/intel/intel-opencl-icd:latest
-    $ vi ${INTEL_DEVICE_PLUGINS_SRC}/demo/intelgpu-job.yaml
+    $ $EDITOR ${INTEL_DEVICE_PLUGINS_SRC}/demo/intelgpu-job.yaml
     ```

-    If you are running the demo on a single node cluster, you can push the image to the CRI's repository.
-For example, docker to containerd:
+    If you are running the demo on a single node cluster, and do not have your own registry, you can add image to node image cache instead.
+For example, to import docker image to containerd cache:

     ```bash
     $ IMAGE_NAME=opencl-icd.tar